 Obesity, diabetes, cancer, and heart disease are primary culprits for our nation's declining health and many of these conditions can be prevented.
 We in the United States are fortunate to have many choices in the foods we eat, in our means of transportation, and in recreational options.
 While these choices have contributed positively to the economy of our country, the less obvious yet equally important outcome has been disastrous, mainly the demise of our nation's health.
 People with preventable disease conditions suffer horribly but also become a liability to employers when they are unable to work and to our government which is currently overwhelmed by the costs of health care largely due to preventable conditions.

-The National Nurse for Public Health would partner with the Office of the Surgeon General to promote health, improve health literacy and decrease health disparities.
-The National Nurse would encourage nurses in every community to join networks of volunteers to educate the public, promote prevention activities with health agencies and organizations, and participate in replicating successful prevention efforts.
+The CNO/National Nurse for Public Health would partner with the Office of the Surgeon General to promote health, improve health literacy and decrease health disparities.
+This nurse leader would encourage nurses in every community to join networks of volunteers to educate the public, promote prevention activities with health agencies and organizations, and participate in replicating successful prevention efforts.

 Preventable epidemics are destroying our nation’s health; education and support through a National Nurse for Public Health is a means by which to address this problem.